Shadowrun: Character creation

 The fourth edition of Shadowrun uses a point-based character creation system.
 Earlier editions, and later in the fifth edition, use a priority-based system with point-based character creation as an advanced option.
 Priorities are divided into race, magic, attributes, skills, and resources.
-All things that do not explicitly fall under the first four classifications, including contacts in third and earlier editions of Shadowrun, are given cash-equivalent values to be bought with resources.

-Shadowrun characters are created with contacts, friends and acquaintances who serve as key nodes in the character's social network and who will often help the character out.
+All things that do not explicitly fall under the first four classifications, including contacts in third and earlier editions of Shadowrun, are given cash-equivalent values to be bought with resources.Shadowrun characters are created with contacts, friends and acquaintances who serve as key nodes in the character's social network and who will often help the character out.
 Through the contacts system, players may uncover information that their characters cannot independently acquire.
-Additionally, players can often negotiate for the use of skills that their characters do not themselves have, a radical departure from most role-playing games.
+Additionally, players can often negotiate for the use of skills that their characters do not themselves have, a departure from most role-playing games.

 Essence and Karma/Edge

 Essence is a measure of a living being's lifeforce.
 All humans and metahumans start with a value of six (although critters may start with a higher or lower Essence).
 It powers magic, and as essence fades, so does magical aptitude.
 Cyberware, bioware, nanotech implants, extreme cases of substance addiction, and other major changes to a being's body can damage its essence as well.
 Generally, if a being's essence ever reaches zero, it dies.
 Cybermancy allows metahumans to survive with an essence rating of zero or less.

 Players are awarded Karma points as a game progresses.
 In third edition and earlier, these points are usually added to a total called Good Karma, which can be used to boost attributes and skills.
 Skills that are already well-developed cost more Good Karma than skills which are undeveloped, which helps encourage specialized characters to become more flexible by spending Good Karma on weaker attributes.
 Karma also makes characters more powerful in general because every tenth (or twentieth for metahumans) point is added to the Karma Pool instead of Good Karma.
 The Karma Pool allows players to re-roll dice or "purchase" additional dice in certain situations.
 Karma can even be used to avoid certain death, at the cost of all Good Karma and Karma Pool points.
 In fourth edition, Karma Pool is replaced by a new attribute called Edge which can be used in most of the same ways as the third edition Karma Pool.
 Experience and character advancement is still tracked with Karma, although Good was dropped from the name as it no longer needs to be distinguished from the old Karma Pool.